sdesabbata/r-for-geographic-data-science/docs/300-exploratory.md

 ### Relationships

 The first barchart above seems to illustrate that the distribution might be skewed towards the left, with most values seemingly below 50.
 However, that tells only part of the story about how people aged 20 to 24 are distributed in Leicester.
 In fact, each Output Area (OA) has a different total population.
 So, a higher number of people aged 20 to 24 living in an OA might be simply due to the OA been more populous than others.
-Thus, the next step is to compare `u011` to `Total_Population`, for instance, through a scatterplot such as the one seen in the practical session 401, reported below.
+Thus, the next step is to compare `u011` to `Total_Population`, for instance, through a scatterplot such as the one below.

 ```r